rust-lang/book/src/ch04-01-ownership.md

 safety bugs we mentioned before.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-In order to ensure memory safety, there's one more detail to what happens in this situation in Rust.
+In order to ensure memory safety, there’s one more detail to what happens in this situation in Rust.
 Instead of trying to copy the allocated memory, Rust says that `s1` is no longer valid and, therefore, doesn’t need to free anything when it goes out of scope.
 Check out what happens when you try to use `s1`